UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/4_legion_batch.md

 gerun ./mpi_pi
 ```

-**Exercise**: Try modifying the script from before to run the new program, using 8 cores and the `mpi` parallel environment.
+**Exercise**: Try modifying the script from before to run the new program, using 1, 2, 4, 8, 12, and 24 cores and the `mpi` parallel environment.

 Requesting an Array Job
 -----------------------